jackboot7/moon-relic/README.md

 moon-relic
 ==========

-Extract data from a database and parse the records with a mako|chameleon template and generate the output files and a index file.
+Extract data from a database and parse the records with a Jinja2 template and generate the output files and a index file.

 Start DB